 Download the 21-page Guide called Managing Chaos.
 It will walk you through an approach to making plans that will be useful in a real disaster.
 It is subtitled The Disaster Planner’s Handbook In Eight Parts, by Mitch Stripling, New York City, 2013

-2019 Edition of the series of state by state reports on emergency health preparedness called “Ready or Not?”.
+2020 Edition of the series of state by state reports on emergency health preparedness called “Ready or Not?”.
 Report by Trust for America’s Health and the Robert Wood Johnson Foundation outlines how well each state meets 10 indicators for public health disasters and emergencies.
-Published by TFAH and RWJF February 2019.
+Published by TFAH with grants from RWJF, February 2020.

 The Greater New York Hospital Association (GNYHA) maintains an extensive set of resources and reports addressing a variety of disasters and events (e.g. nuclear, biological, and chemical – NBC events), mass casualty events, including gun violence, and public health issues such as influenza, Ebola or weather emergencies.
 Special categories for evacuation/shelter, communication and command systems, power outages, training and much more

 CDC’s official web page on Swine Flu (H1N1 virus) is now archived for historical value.
 Recommendations, their investigation reports, status in US, Mexico and other countries, and travel recommendations

 The Joint Commission 100-page monograph outlines rationale and strategies for immunizing health care personnel (HCPs) against influenza – both seasonal flu and pandemic flu.
 Strategies from research and best practices from others are shared in order to improve vaccination rates (currently estimated around 42% nationally), thereby protecting both patients and staff, and reducing the spread of influenza.
 Pub 2009